 Best Chef Knives on the Market

-The best chef knife is probably the most versatile knife in the kitchen.
+When you are looking for the best chef knife versatility is probably the first thing you should look for.
 Because of its high use you should chose carefully before you buy one.
 There are two major types of knives, European and Japanese.
 In choosing one you have to take into account a few factors: the process of production, the materials used, the sharpening angle and the characteristics of the two different styles.

 Top 3 overall best chef knives

 Click here to get a 13% discount for this chef’s knife

 Click here to get a 20% discount for the Shun Premier Chef’s knife

 Click here to get a 20% discount for the Shun Classic Chef’s knife

 There are four major types of materials used in the production of knives.